Offrly Sale Valuation Accuracy Report (2026)

 Why should I trust these figures more than a marketing claim?

-Because the ground truth is HM Land Registry, published under the Open Government Licence — and our methodology is described in full above.
-Each figure on this page traces back to a specific Offrly prediction and a specific HMLR sold-price row.
+Because the ground truth is HM Land Registry, published under the Open Government Licence — and the pairing is fully automated, with no admin choosing which pairs make the cut.
+Each figure on this page traces back to a frozen Offrly prediction and the closest-by-price HMLR sold row that followed it on the same postcode.

 Should I use an Offrly valuation instead of a surveyor?